bholloway/browserify-debug-tools/README.md

 They assume the programmatic API and, out of the box, will **not work with the command-line** browserify tool.

-However it may be possible to make a package that simply invokes the factory method and exports the resulting transform as something that the command line tool may use
+However it may be possible to make a package that simply invokes the factory method and exports the resulting transform as something that the command line tool may use.
 But in the case of the `profile` tool you will have no means to dump the resulting report.
-Normally this tool is used with a tool such as Gulp, where you invoke browserify and then print the report once the browserify is complete.

 ## Usage

-The utility methods should be invoked between your existing transforms in your transform list.
+In general, the debug tools should be invoked between your existing transforms in your transform list.

 In the examples below we will simplify the browserify invocation to just the transforms.